benpowis/Google-Search-Console-bulk-query/readme.md

 ### Introduction

 Full credit for the original code goes to the project linked above where my version has been forked from.
-Since Google Search Console now allows users to export up to 16 months of historic data I was iterested in exporting this to Google BigQuery for further analysis.
+Since Google Search Console now allows users to export up to 16 months of historic data I was interested in exporting this to Google BigQuery for further analysis.
 I've added functionality to the original code which, in addition to creating a .CSV of the results, also uploads them into a BigQuery table.

 ### Setup